Sonic-Amiga/ESP8266-Faikin/Tools/Simulators/CN_WIRED/README.md

 This protocol has been reverse engineered from FTXB35C2V1B conditioner model and a 3rd party ["Daichi DW-22"](https://daichi-aircon.com/product/DW22_B/) cloud-based controller (the web site is in russian).

-At the moment the simulator works correctly with the controller; but there are problems sending data according to this description to the real conditioner.
-So there are some details missing.
-This is a work in progress.
+Protocol implementation in the bridge is to be considered a reference; it has been verified to work with the conditioner, as well as with the Daichi controller using a simulator.

 ## Physical characteristics.